Wimmics/SciLEx/Tuto_firstContact.md

 │   ├── page.../
 │   └── pagen/
 ├── configuration_used.yml # Local copy of the configuration 📝
-├── state_details.json     # Tracks the state of collection to resume if interrupted ⏯
 └── aggregation_file.csv   # Aggregated results 💾
 ```